atifreza/nyt-app/README.md

 9. Article search by user wil be displayed at the top the page and the last 5 search article will be displayed.
 10. At the bottom of the page, pagination has been implemented where user can navigate to different pages and each page will display a record of 10 articles.
 11. The application data is persisted, even if the user refreshes the page, they can see the last viewed result.
 12. Private routes has been implemented.
 If the user is not logged in and if they try to navigate by typing nay random url or even the existing urls like, /topStories and /searchArticle, they will see a page not found page.
 13. The accessToken fetch from login is being sent to all the nyt api calls in authorization bearer token.
     For this I have created a proxy middleware.
 14. A middleware has been implemented to get the new accesstoken which will call login api after every 14 mins.
     Just before a minute when token is about to get expired at 15 mins.
 15. Sign out feature is also been implemented.

 Implemented all the requirements as mentioned in the document:
-App should run on Chrome/Firefox/Edge/InternetExplorer/Safari browsers App should be responsive on all screen resolutions.
+App should run on Chrome/Firefox/Edge/InternetExplorer/Safari browsers.
+App should be responsive on all screen resolutions.
 Use of Redux for error handling and data persistence.
-Use of Axios
+Use of Axios.
-Use of React Router
+Use of React Router.
-Unit test and code coverage
+Unit test and code coverage.
 Use of material UI or bootstrap.
-Code to be generic and simple
+Code to be generic and simple.
-Leverage today's best coding practices
+Leverage today's best coding practices.